Valley of the Giants

 days

 Join us on an adventure through Western Australia’s stunning landscapes and blooming wildflowers!
 Start your journey with a visit to the iconic Rottnest Island, home of the friendly quokka.
 Soak up spectacular views from the Kalbarri Skywalk and West Loop Lookout and pay tribute at the moving HMAS Sydney Memorial.
 Discover Albany’s rich maritime history with a guided tour of the historic Whaling Station and explore lush Australian wildlife and botanical gardens.
-This tour is perfect for entails a perfect blend of natural beauty, history, and adventure.
+This tour entails a perfect blend of natural beauty, history, and adventure.

 Physical rating icon